-To overcome this lack of incentive, the Commission has determined to make the draft Rule as proposed by the Rule Proponent, with minor drafting amendments.
-The draft Rule would require the AER to consider improving the incentives for DNSPs to consider ways of more efficiently connecting embedded generators under the DMIS framework.
+To overcome this lack of incentive, the Commission has determined to make the Rule as proposed by the Rule Proponent, with minor drafting amendments.
+The Rule as made would require the Australian Energy Regulator (AER), in developing and implementing a DMIS, to consider improving the incentives for DNSPs to consider ways of more efficiently connecting embedded generators.